 Market observers and participants see the face-off between exchanges and investment banks as the latest result of competitive pressures dating back to the deregulation of brokerage commissions in the U.S. in the 1970s.
 These pressures have intensified as exchanges in most major markets have demutualized in recent years, adopting the mindset of publicly traded, for-profit companies, making them less beholden to the investment banks that used to own them.
 Consulting firm BearingPoint, in a study on capital markets published last spring, identified exchanges’ encroachment on their former owners’ competitive turf as one of the major transformative forces in securities markets over the next decade (SIN, June 12).

 The recent surge in algorithmic trading, which has reduced order sizes and contributed to increased volumes in the equities markets, is another factor weighing on industry operations and costs.
 Exchanges are exacting higher fees from active traders such as hedge funds and brokerages’ proprietary desks.
+Click for more updates on stock trading.

 What’s more, a new regulatory regime that will unfold over the next year as the Securities and Exchange Commission’s Regulation National Market System (NMS) and Europe’s Markets in Financial Instruments Directive (MiFID) take hold is likely to encourage more trade executions away from traditional securities markets.